suranimalee/Linear-Algebra-over-Finitely-Generated-Fields-and-Rings/README.md

 # Linear-Algebra-over-Finitely-Generated-Fields-and-Rings
 Linear Algebra over Finitely Generated Fields and Rings

-This repository provides all the implementations of the algorithms available in the PhD thesis "Linear Algebra over Finitely Generated Fields and Rings".
+This repository provides all the implementations of the algorithms available in the Ph.D. thesis "Linear Algebra over Finitely Generated Fields and Rings".
 Please see https://kluedo.ub.rptu.de/frontdoor/index/index/docId/6560

 The implementations were done using the Hecke software package: https://github.com/thofma/Hecke.jl

 The file ModularDeterminant.jl provides a determinant computation algorithm using modular techniques.
-It contains the implementations done for the paper "Fast and Practical Algorithm for Computing the Determinant of a Matrix over Number Fields" for ISSAC 2023 conference.
+It contains the implementations done for the paper "Fast and Practical Algorithm for Computing the Determinant of a Matrix over Number Fields" for the ISSAC 2023 conference.

-ModularDeterminant Algorithm (function named as "DetFinal" in the file) computes the determinant of a matrix $A$, by solving $Ax=b$ for a given arbitrary RHS matrix $b$
+ModularDeterminant Algorithm (function named "DetFinal" in the file) computes the determinant of a matrix $A$, by solving $Ax=b$ for a given arbitrary RHS matrix $b$

 ```ruby
 using Hecke